 A landlocked population of the native climbing galaxias (Galaxias brevipinnis) occurs in both Lake St. Clair and St. Clair Lagoon.
 This species is the largest of the Tasmanian galaxiids reaching lengths in excess of 250 mm.
 Adults are rarely seen but schools of juveniles can often be seen in late summer around the margins of the lake.
-It is unlikely there are native fish present at Lake King William.
+Climbing galaxias are likely to be present in Lake King William.